ntop/ntopng/doc/src/performances/index.rst

 - 25,5 Kfps per interface with four interfaces (with or without an interface view)

 Tests have been executed on an Intel(R) Xeon(R) CPU E3-1230 v5 @ 3.40GHz with 16GB RAM.

-When nIndex (:ref:`Flows Dump`) is enabled, expect a decrease of 2-3 Kfps.